hyperledger-archives/ursa/docs/build-environment.md

 # Setup your build environment

 The instructions below show the necessary steps to configure the environment to build all modes of libursa.
-There are convienance docker images in the **docker** folder that can be used.
+There are convenience docker images in the **docker** folder that can be used.

 ## Fedora, RedHat, CentOS